 Diller – Von Furstenberg Sundeck & Water Feature

-Chelsea Market is not really part of the High-line but the Park runs right past the western entrance to the markets and as such should be considered a must stop.
+Chelsea Market is not really part of the High-line but the Park runs right past the western entrance to the markets and as such should be considered a must-stop.
 The perfect place to grab a bite to eat.
-The Markets are really an attraction all by themselves and we prefer to think of this a combining the two attractions.
+The Markets are really an attraction all by themselves and we prefer to think of this as combining the two attractions.
 Lunch in the Markets then a stroll up the high line to work it off…Perfect!

 Pershing Square Beams